d2l-ai/d2l-en/chapter_introduction/intro.md

   increasing the number of learnable parameters. :cite:`Bahdanau.Cho.Bengio.2014` found an elegant solution by using what can only be viewed as a learnable pointer structure.
-That is, rather than having to remember an entire sentence, e.g. for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
+That is, rather than having to remember an entire sentence, e.g., for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
 This allowed for significantly increased accuracy for long sentences, since the model no longer needed to remember the entire sentence before beginning to generate sentences.
-* Multi-stage designs, e.g. via the Memory Networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015` and the Neural Programmer-Interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
+* Multi-stage designs, e.g., via the Memory Networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015` and the Neural Programmer-Interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
 These tools allow for an internal state of